 About and Contact

-Kasper is a foreign correspondent for De Standaard, working on special reporting projects around the world.
-His work also appears in Al Jazeera English, De Groene Amsterdammer and other media.
+Kasper Goethals is a feature writer for the Belgian national newspaper De Standaard, working on special reporting projects around the globe.

-Since he started working (first as a freelancer) in 2015, Kasper has reported from over twenty countries in four continents.
-Most of his work deals with migration, but it also includes in-depth reports from Venezuela, Ukraine, Uganda, Russia and Qatar.
+Kasper started working as a freelancer in 2015.
+Since then his reporting has brought him to over twenty countries in four continents.
+He has covered a variety of issues in our rapidly changing world.
+Most of his work deals with migration, but it also includes reporting projects from countries such as Venezuela, Burma, Iraq, Uganda, Russia and Qatar.

-Kasper is most proud of his story on the EU’s efforts to stop migrants in the desert of Niger, his investigation into the total collapse of socialist Venezuela, his longread from Russian Kaliningrad and his portrait of Murad’s desperate journey back to Iraq.
+Kasper is most proud of his investigation into modern slavery of Ukrainians in Belgium and the smuggling of conflict gold from DR Congo.
+Also amongst his favorite work: this report on the EU’s efforts to stop migrants in the desert of Niger, an investigation into the total collapse of socialist Venezuela, a longread from Russian Kaliningrad and this portrait of Murad’s desperate journey back to Iraq.

-Many of the above-mentioned stories were collaborations with Coen van de Ven, Olivia Kortas and Johannes De Bruycker.
+Much of his work is the result of collaboration with Coen van de Ven, Olivia Kortas and Johannes De Bruycker.
 After graduating in 2015, Kasper and his friends founded the journalistic cross-border collective The Caravan’s Journal.
 The members of the collective continue to travel and report together across borders.

 Before joining De Standaard, in May 2017, Kasper had worked for two years as an independent international reporter, contributing to Al Jazeera, De Morgen, Die Welt, Vrij Nederland, Knack, Le Vif and many others.
 He holds a BA in Print Journalism from Ghent and an Honors degree in International Reporting from the Media Schools of Utrecht and Aarhus.

-In 2018 Kasper and Coen van de Ven’s story on a road trip through Central and Eastern Europe was nominated for the Best Report Award of the Dutch fund Freepress Unlimited.
+In 2018, Kasper and Coen’s story on a road trip through Central and Eastern Europe was nominated for the Best Report Award of the Dutch fund Freepress Unlimited.